Eco-programmers/brain/docs/R/How to setup a project (Research compendium).md

  ```

 This structure is recognized by RStudio as an [R-Package](R-Package).
 This allows to `build` and even `install` your project!
 Also you don't need to setup this structure by hand.
 Either simply create an [R-Package](R-Package), with R Studio or `usethis::create_package()`

+Note: use "raw_data" if you do not want to include the data to the project as you cannot exclude 'data' from the package

 ## Recommended